ishtms/velocy/README.md

 ---

 <div align="center">
-  Made with ❤️ by the Velocy team
+  Made with ❤️ by Ishtmeet
 </div>